Jules Walter

-Jules Nesley Ronald Whitfield Walter (21 July 1929 – 20 June 2025) was an Antiguan-born British actor and activist.
+Jules Nesley Ronald Whitfield Walter (20 July 1929 – 20 June 2025) was an Antiguan-born British actor and activist.

 Career

 In his on-screen career, Walter primarily played smaller and uncredited parts across both film and television; when credited, his name was sometimes spelled as Jules Walters.
-He had appearances in four episodes of Spike Milligan's The Melting Pot, two appearances six years apart in Eric Sykes' self-titled television show and a Sea Devil warrior in the 1984 Doctor Who serial Warriors of the Deep, starring Peter Davison.
+He had appearances in four episodes of Spike Milligan's The Melting Pot, two appearances six years apart in Eric Sykes's self-titled television show and a Sea Devil warrior in the 1984 Doctor Who serial Warriors of the Deep, starring Peter Davison.

 In film, he had a minor role in the 1978 action film The Wild Geese, as well as playing Rennek, a member of Jabba the Hutt's court of criminals, in Star Wars: Episode VI Return of the Jedi.

 His final credited role was his second appearance in a James Bond film.
 In 1973, he played an aide to Yaphet Kotto's Kananga in Live and Let Die.
 Over a decade later, he played a business leader, part of Christopher Walken's cabal plotting to destroy Silicon Valley in 1985's A View to a Kill.
 These two films were the first and last in the franchise headlined by Walter's Wild Geese co-star Roger Moore.

 Walter also performed extensively on-stage, including in 1972's The Black Macbeth, a version of Shakespeare's eponymous work adapted to an African setting and directed by Peter Coe.
 The production received positive-to-mixed reviews upon its debut at the Roundhouse Theatre in London, though it was work that Walter was personally proud of.